 Not just limited to sales & marketing teams

 The marketing flywheel does not distinguish between marketing, sales and other internal teams.
-It is based around the customer.
+It is based on the customer.

-Customer engagement viewed across Marketing, Sales and Service, all forming part of "complete customer-centric alignment"
+Customer engagement is viewed across Marketing, Sales and Service, all forming part of a "complete customer-centric alignment"